 The C-746-U Landfill is a permitted solid waste contained landfill.
-This landfill is permitted to receive industrial, construction, and residential waste streams from the Paducah Site only as specified in the landfill permit.
+This landfill is permitted to receive industrial, construction, and residential waste streams from the Paducah Site only as specified in the landfill permit (i.e., Solid Waste Permit No. SW07300015, SW07300045, SW07300014, Agency Interest No. 3059).
 The surface runoff at the landfill flows to a sedimentation basin and is discharged to Outfall 019.
-Leachate is collected from both C-746-U and C-746-S Landfills.
-The C-746-S Landfill was a permitted residential landfill.
-The leachate from both landfills may be placed in the working face of the C-746-U Landfill; disposed of in the C-615 Sewage Treatment Facility that discharges to KPDES Outfall 008; treated at the C-752-A facility's carbon treatment system; or is treated at the C-746-U15 Leachate Treatment Facility at the landfill.
-Leachate treated at the landfill is discharged to KPDES Outfall 020.
+Leachate is collected from both C-746-U and C-746-S Landfills and is treated at the C-746-U15 Leachate Treatment Facility.
+Leachate treated at C-746-U15 is discharged to KPDES Outfall 020.
+Other leachate disposal options may be used as specified in the permit, if needed.

 C-746-U Landfill BMPs.
-The burial area of the landfill where waste is disposed of is covered daily with Posi-Shell[®], synthetic cover equivalent to Belton 113, or 6 inches of soil to promote runoff.
+The burial area of the landfill where waste is disposed of is covered daily with Posi-Shell[®], a synthetic cover equivalent to Belton 113, or 6 inches of soil to promote runoff.
 A minimum of an additional 6 inches of cover is placed over all areas that will not receive additional waste within 30 days.
 A minimum of an additional 18 inches of long-term cover shall be placed over all areas that will not receive additional waste within four months by September 15 of each year.
 The landfill is inspected each day of operation and after each large storm event to ensure that erosion does not occur.
 Eroded areas are repaired and seeded to prevent further erosion.
 Other storm-water management tools, as described in Appendix B, are utilized as necessary.
 The entire landfill drains to a large sedimentation basin.
 The basin has treatment capabilities and enough capacity to hold months of runoff under normal conditions.
-Water is treated/tested to ensure total suspended solids are in compliance prior to pumping to KPDES Outfall 019.
+Water is treated/analyzed to ensure total suspended solids are in compliance prior to pumping to KPDES Outfall 019.